trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 # TrustMark.DataWarehouse.Api

-**This API currently supports lodgement for work delivered through ECO.
-GHGVS is not supported.**
+**This API currently supports lodgement for work delivered through ECO only.
+Othere initiatives such as GHGVS, LADS, WHD are not supported.**

 The TrustMark .NET library provides integration access to the TrustMark DataWarehouse API.